webosbrew/pages/content/pages/hacking/glossary.md

 has been extracted into separate services. (eg. `micomservice`)

 SDP / `lgtvsdp.com`
-: LG "smart services" backend API, responsible for Content Store communication.
+: LG Service Delivery Platform - "smart services" backend API, responsible for Content Store communication among others.
 This is also a service that is used for TV time synchronisation.
 Various mock implementations of that service has been released to keep time synchronization working properly:
 [wisq/lgtv-sdp](https://github.com/wisq/lgtv-sdp),
 [zopieux/lgtv-tbc](https://github.com/zopieux/lgtv-tbc)...